 Maybe if enough people message Stan expressing a desire for more premium portrait content he might update the course in the future.

-But in its current status I would only recommend buying this course if you’re trying to learn Stan’s specific method of portrait drawing.
+But in its current state I would only suggest buying this course if you’d like to learn Stan’s method of portrait drawing.